-- Cut the fillets of pollack in half to make four good-sized portions, In a close-fitting plastic container with a lid, sprinkle the pollack with coarse salt and a pinch of saffron, and ensure that the fish is well-coated.
+- Cut the fillets of pollock in half to make four good-sized portions, In a close-fitting plastic container with a lid, sprinkle the pollock with coarse salt and a pinch of saffron, and ensure that the fish is well-coated.
 Cover, and put in the fridge.

 - After an hour and a half, start preparing the rest of the stew.
 Preheat the oven to 170C.

 - Put a casserole dish on a medium/high heat, add the olive oil, and fry the onions, garlic and chillies for 6 minutes or so.

 - Add the chunks of chorizo, and cook for a further 5 minutes.

 - Add the cumin, paprika, bay leaves and cinnamon, and continue to cook for another 4 minutes or so.

 - Add the drained chickpeas, chicken stock and chopped tomatoes, bring to the boil and then put it in the oven for 45 minutes.

 - Next, remove the stew from the oven, check the seasoning, and add salt and pepper to taste.
 I also reduced the stew a bit on the stove top at this stage.